 Music – ensure you have the rights to your music.
 Most video editing apps have plenty of free music for you to choose from, however, if you are wanting to use a certain song make sure you have purchased it from iTunes.
 Anything screen recorded and not paid for will be picked up when you post them by Instagram or Facebook/ TikTok and they will remove your content.

-Sign Up today to get a 10% off welcome coupon, plus regular offers delivered straight to your inbox.
+Sign Up today to get a 20% off* welcome coupon, plus regular offers delivered straight to your inbox. *Cannot be in conjunction with any other discount.

 Strictly Necessary Cookies